 The not-so-good stuff

-The ingredient list is notably short — only about 15 items before you hit the vitamin and mineral premix.
+The ingredient list is notably short — about 16 items before you hit the vitamin and mineral premix.
 That simplicity is a double-edged sword.
 On one hand, fewer ingredients means fewer potential allergens and less filler.
 On the other hand, it means Nature's Recipe is skipping a lot of the extras that push good formulas into great territory.

 There are no chelated minerals.
 You won't find zinc proteinate, iron amino acid chelate, or any of the more bioavailable mineral forms that premium brands include.
 The standard mineral salts used here get the job done, but your dog absorbs less of each nutrient compared to chelated forms.